Should revenue be recognized at a point in time or over time following the new revenue recognition standard for construction companies?

 The new revenue recognition financial accounting standard, ASU 2014-09, Revenue from Contracts with Customers (“ASC 606”) has created significant complications across industries, and these sweeping changes to revenue recognition guidance have often had far-reaching business implications.
 ASC 606 seriously complicates revenue recognition for the construction industry, forcing financial professionals to reckon with significant judgments and creating financial reporting risk.

-The Impact of ASC 606 for Construction Companies
+The Impact of ASC 606 on Construction Companies

-One common concern regarding ASC 606’s impact on revenue recognition for construction companies is the compatibility of ASC 606 with percentage of completion accounting methodology.
-Percentage of completion accounting is commonly used for long term contracts, especially with regards to common business models in the construction industry.
+One common concern regarding ASC 606’s impact on revenue recognition for construction companies is the compatibility of ASC 606 with the percentage of completion accounting methodology.
+Percentage of completion accounting is commonly used for long-term contracts, especially with regard to common business models in the construction industry.
 Fortunately for many, the standard does allow this type of approach.
 However, under the new guidance, this type of billing is considered a contract with multiple performance obligations, that are not distinct, where control transfers over time.

 - Does the customer simultaneously receive and consume the benefits provided by the entity’s performance as the entity performs?